MCP server: A step-by-step guide to building from scratch

 What is MCP

-Think of MCP as a USB C port on a laptop.
-With it, you can charge your computer, perform data transfer, connect to other displays, and charge other Type C-supported devices.
+Think of MCP as a USB-C port on a laptop.
+With it, you can charge your computer, transfer data, connect to other displays, and charge other Type-C supported devices.

 Similarly, the Model Context Protocol provides a standard, secure, real-time, two-way communication interface for AI systems to connect with external tools, API Services, and data sources.

-This means that, unlike traditional API integration, which requires separate code, documentation, authentication methods, and maintenance, MCP can provide a single, standardized way for AI models to interact with external systems.
+This means that, unlike traditional API integration, which requires separate code, documentation, and maintenance, MCP can provide a single, standardised way for AI models to interact with external systems.
 You write code once, and all AI systems can use it.

 The key differences between MCP and traditional APIs include: